Ali Bagov: Absolute Championship Akhmat

 In 2014, Bagov signed a contract with the largest Chechen promotion ACB (Absolute Championship Berkut), where for the first time he performed at the ACB 2 tournament and defeated Akhmed Mirzaev in the first round via anaconda choke.
 This was followed by performances at ACB 5 and ACB 7, where Bagov won confident victories with first round submissions.
-At ACB 9, Bagov lost by spinning back kick knockout in the 3rd round to Abdul Aziz Abdulvakhabov, starting a long term rivalry with him.
+At ACB 9, Bagov lost by spinning back kick knockout in the 3rd round to Abdul-Aziz Abdulvakhabov, starting a long term rivalry with him.

-After that, Bagov decided to move clubs to Berkut Club and a series of 8 victories in a row followed and Ali Bagov went out for revenge with Abdulvakhabov.
+After that, Bagov decided to move clubs to Berkut Club and a series of 8 victories in a row followed and Ali Bagov went out for revenge with Abdul-Aziz Abdulvakhabov.
 However, the 2nd duel was again not in his favor.
 At the ACB 48 tournament in October 2016, he lost by technical knockout, as he refused to continue the fight after the 1st round.

 Another important rival for Bagov was Eduard Vartanyan.
 They first met him in battle in 2014 in a sambo competition at World Combat Sambo Federation: World Cup 2014, where Ali lost to his opponent by technical knockout in the first round.
 A year later at ACB 22, he was able to take revenge and defeated Edward with a first round rear-naked choke.
 At the beginning of March 2018, it was announced that the fighters would again face each other in a fight in early May 2018.
 However, while preparing for the fight, Vartanyan injured his knee and for some time was forced to move on crutches.

 Bagov faced American fighter and Bellator veteran Bubba Jenkins on 11 March 2017 at ACB 54.
 He won the fight by technical submission in the second round.

 Bagov faced Leandro Silva at ACB 80: Tumenov vs. Burrell on February 16, 2018.
 He won the fight via unanimous decision.

 After this fight, Bagov wins 3 victories in a row, Bagov challenged Gleristone Santos at ACB 86 on May 5, 2018.
 After the instructions, the duel began and the Bagov literally rushed at the Brazilian and after a successful takedown, Bagov began to ground and pound Santos, finishing the Brazilian in the first round via TKO stoppage.